Guide to Understanding Poor Mobile Network Coverage

 The four images show 156MHz, 477MHz, 885MHz, and 2147MHz, at identical output powers.

-In the above situation a large coverage blackspot is caused by the cell tower's placement, leaving those living at the base of the hill completely without phone coverage.
+In the images above, a large coverage blackspot is caused by the cell tower's placement, leaving those living at the base of the hill completely without phone coverage.

 It's immediately obvious that while the shadowed area stays the same, its effects are minimised by each frequencies level of diffraction.